 Apply for a Double Major

 A Minor leads students who have already reached an intermediate level of proficiency into a more advanced study of the language and culture.
-MIT Global Studies and Languages offers a Minor in the following fields:
+MIT Global Languages offers a Minor in the following fields:

 As part of the HASS Requirement, all undergraduates must complete a HASS Concentration of three or four subjects, depending on the program and level of entry.
 For students starting a language Concentration at level I, they must continue through level IV to complete the Concentration.
 For those starting at level II or higher, the Concentration is three subjects.

-MIT Global Studies and Languages offers Concentrations in the following fields:
+21G offers Concentrations in the following areas:

 • English Language Studies